ahmadpx/vueto-complete/README.md

 ## Features

-* WAI-ARIA complete autosuggest component built with the power of Vue.
-* Full control over rendering with built in defaults or custom components for rendering.
-* Easily integrate AJAX data fetching for list presentation.
+* Supports full control over functionality and display.
+* Supports regular lists as well as AJAX fetching.
-* Supports multiple sections.
+* Supports grouping of results.
+* Supports slots for custom rendering and formatters for custom formatting.
-* No opinions on CSS, full control over styling.
+* Supports full control over styling.
-* Rigorously tested.
+* Supports full control over filtering and sorting results.
+* Supports multiple keys to search against.
+* Supports keyboard accessibility.
+* Fires events for all its lifesycle hooks.

 ## Installation